 Dupe.
 This is a word I have hear of many times of before, but this past weekend, took on a whole new meaning and it’s not good.
-Let me start this post by saying first, I do not begrudge anyone from making a living and I think I have already established myself and Closet Full Of Cash as a huge promoter of everyone in this industry.
+Let me start this post by saying first, I do not begrudge anyone from making a living and I think I have already established myself and Closet Full Of Cash as a huge promoter of everyone in this industry and I completely believe in the influencer marketing platform as I’ve have seen so many positive results from it and I think it will continue to grow and grow.
 My views and beliefs are my own and if you do no agree, then piss off.
 Kidding!
 My point is, is that I come from a place of wanting everyone to succeed but I do draw the line when you are putting profits before doing the right thing and that is where we start today.

 This all started Sunday evening when I saw a post on Facebook about an Instagram influencer with a pretty massive following promoting counterfeit products called “dupes”.
 I clicked over to her profile and was instantly pissed because she is promoting counterfeit belts and bags and makes little jokes about it.
 I mean, a good influencer talent agency worth their salt won’t touch her with a barge pole now.
 Her stories were full of fakes from Amazon and literally, made me sick.